Borderline Personality Disorder (BPD) & Emotional Intensity Therapy for Expats & Digital Nomads

 • Full DBT programs requiring group skills training or 24/7 phone coaching

-While I draw from DBT principles in my work, I do not offer a full DBT program.
-If that level of support is needed, I’ll refer you to an appropriate community program that provides it.
+While I integrate DBT principles into my work, I do not offer a full DBT program.
+If that level of support is needed, I’ll help you connect with a program that provides it.

-My goal is always to ensure you receive care that truly fits your needs — whether that’s with me or with another qualified professional.
+My goal is always to ensure you receive care that truly fits your needs, whether that’s with me or with another qualified professional.

 Do you offer in-person sessions?